sdiehl/mdbook-include-rs/README.md

 ## Features

-- Include entire source files or just the parts you need (specific functions, methods, structs, etc.)
+- Include entire source files or just the parts you need (functions, structs, enums, traits, impls)
+- Extract specific elements like function bodies, struct definitions, trait implementations
 - Automatically include dependencies for functions when needed
 - Show only function bodies when desired, with supporting types shown separately
 - Extract methods from structs and trait implementations cleanly
 - Your code examples stay as regular source files that you can compile and test
+- Support for relative paths based on chapter location

 ## Installation